 The next table is a spot starting (effective today) cap with no draw schedule.

-Depending on the structure, the construction cap could be less than half the cost.
+Depending on the structure, the accreting cap could be less than half the cost.

-At almost $300k a 5.00% cap is hardly cheap, but in a higher for longer scenario, the cap protects at a level below current SOFR.
-However, unlike the lower strikes, if the Fed cuts as expected (or even faster), interest wasn’t frontloaded that otherwise won’t be recouped.
+At almost $255k a 4.00% cap is hardly cheap, but in a higher for longer scenario, the cap protects at a level below current SOFR.
+However, unlike lower strikes, if the Fed cuts faster than expected, interest wasn’t frontloaded that otherwise wouldn’t be recouped.

 One creative option we’ve seen on loans with high SOFR floors is setting the cap strike to match the index floor on the loan.
 This results in a synthetically fixed rate for the term of the hedge.